 Golden Gate bridge, San Francisco Sunset above the Golden Gate bridge.

-For me, the gravitational pull of San Francisco itself probably started with movies such as Big Trouble in Little China and Bullit, where the city acts as a vibrant backdrop to the action.
+For me, the gravitational pull of San Francisco itself probably started with old movies, where the city acts as a vibrant backdrop to the action.
 The steep slopes and the beautiful Golden Gate bridge are quite eye-catching on cinema, which makes the surroundings appear in a lot of productions.

 Mel's Drive-in, San Francisco Breakfast for champions at Mel’s Drive-in, another place steeped in movie history.